Kangonaut/aegis-athena/mission-docs/console.md

 #### 3.7.4.14 Antenna

 As our astronauts traverse the unfathomable reaches of space, maintaining seamless and reliable communication lines is vital.
-Both the VHF Scimitar Antennas and the steerable Unified S-band High-Gain Antenna equipped on the S.P.A.C.E.C.R.A.F.T are a quintessential element of this communication network.
-These antennas facilitate short-range and extended communications, respectively, ensuring undisrupted contact with the mission control center on Earth and the A.P.O.L.L.O module.
+Both the VHF Scimitar Antennas and the steerable Unified S-band High-Gain Antenna equipped on the SPACECRAFT are a quintessential element of this communication network.
+These antennas facilitate short-range and extended communications, respectively, ensuring undisrupted contact with the mission control center on Earth and the APOLLO module.

 This section provides the necessary guidance to configure the frequency range for these antennas using the `set` command.